 A Better Way serves Blackford, Delaware, Henry, Jay, Randolph, Fayette, Wayne, and Union counties.

-A Better Way provides shelter and services for victims of domestic violence and sexual assault, a walk-in Rape Crisis Center, advocacy, individual trauma-informed counseling, support groups, transitional housing, a 24-hour crisis line for persons in any type of crisis, education + referrals, a suicide hotline, bullying, teen dating violence and domestic violence prevention programs, and a check-in call service for elderly or disabled homebound persons.
+A Better Way provides shelter and services for survivors of domestic violence and sexual assault, a walk-in Rape Crisis Center, advocacy, individual trauma-informed counseling, support groups, transitional housing, a 24-hour crisis support line for persons in any type of crisis, education + referrals, a suicide hotline, bullying, teen dating violence and domestic violence prevention programs, and a check-in call service for older or disabled homebound persons.

 A Better Way’s rape crisis center is open 24/7 to victims of rape or sexual assault seeking services.
 We provide confidential on-site crisis counseling, safety planning, information & referral, emotional support, legal advocacy, and much more.

 Join our team today!

 There are many opportunities available to volunteer with us.
-Our direct service volunteers work alongside staff and provide services to shelter clients and their children in the areas of crisis intervention, child care, transportation, and emotional support.
+Our direct service volunteers work alongside staff and provide services to survivors and their children in the areas of crisis intervention, child care, transportation, and emotional support.

 A Better Way provides immediate, confidential support to persons feeling suicidal, or in any type of crisis.
 The 988 Suicide & Crisis Lifeline is open 24/7.
 Enjoy flexible hours that fit your schedule!
 Hours are available morning, afternoon, or evening any day of the week!

 After two and a half years of extensive research, ICADV has compiled a comprehensive report of recommendations for communities and domestic violence programs based on interviews conducted with survivors of domestic violence.